 1. Avoid using spam-trigger words

 Spam-trigger words like "free," "act now," and "limited time offer" are common in spam or phishing emails.
-Using such words or phrases in your emails could trigger spam filters and get you blocked.
+Using such words or phrases in your emails could trigger spam filters and get you blacklisted.

 Here’s a list of 20 spam words to avoid in your emails👇